 I wanted to love this bookstore because it inspired J.K.
 Rowling but it is very much an amusement park attraction.
-I wrote a blog post on how to buy tickets and when to go- expect at least a 45 minute wait.
+I wrote a blog post on how to buy tickets and when to go- expect at least a 45-minute wait.
 Yeah, for a bookstore.
 There are also very few English books here.
-Despite all that, the staircase is pretty phenominal.
+Despite all that, the staircase is pretty phenomenal.

 9. Paludan Book & Café: Copenhagen, Denmark

 Cafes and bookstores make the perfect pairing.
 Much like the wine and cheese that I ordered from this particular bookstore cafe.
 Just kidding, the glasses of wine are like 9 euros but I did have a tea and cheese.
 Don’t be shocked by 9 euro wine- it’s very Danish with the pricing- as in, the country is hella expensive.

 This bookstore is large, modern and gorgeous.
 Definitely, a must while in Berlin.

 11. Daunt Books: Marylebone, London, England

 Not all Daunt Books are created equal and this one in Marylebone stands out.
 If I’m being honest, I’ve only gone to one other Daunt Books and it was nice also.
 Either way, it makes for some delightful perusing in London.
 Also, why are British cards so hilarious?
 In Amsterdam, I go to Waterstones and the card selection is top-notch.